source-foundry/ufodiff/README.md

 <h3 id="delta"><a href="">delta</a></h3>

-`ufo delta` generates file modification, addition, and deletion reports over a user specified number of commits in text format.
-The data are streamed through standard output with indicators for the type of file change.
+`ufo delta` generates file modification, addition, and deletion reports over a user specified number of commits or across git branches.
+The data are streamed in plain text format through standard output with indicators for the type of file change.

 The file change indicators include: